Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Moduli spaces of shtukas and naive -level structures

-\begin{remark} \begin{enumerate} \item Note that in the proof we really used that $0$ is $\Fq$-rational.
-It would be desirable to have an analogous statement in general. \item Using the comparison \cite[Theorem 5.8]{Hartl2017a} with isogenies of Drinfeld modules, we get as immediate corollaries that any finite locally free closed submodule scheme with strict $\Fq$-action of the $\pf^n$-torsion of a Drinfeld module is the kernel of an isogeny and a factorisation property as in the second part of the proposition.
+\item Using the comparison \cite[Theorem 5.8]{Hartl2017a} with isogenies of Drinfeld modules, we get as immediate corollaries that any finite locally free closed submodule scheme with strict $\Fq$-action of the $\pf^n$-torsion of a Drinfeld module is the kernel of an isogeny and a factorisation property as in the second part of the proposition.
 Both of these facts seem to be only proven in the literature when the base is a field in \cite[2, Lemma 3.1 and Lemma 3.2]{Lehmkuhl2009}. \item This also shows that giving a point of $\Sht_{r, (r_1, \ldots, r_m)-\pf^{n}\text{-chain}}$ is the same as giving a chain of actual $\pf^n$-isogenies of Drinfeld shtukas

 such that $\coker(f_i)$ has rank $n \cdot r_i$ and such that the composition $f_{m+1} \circ \ldots \circ f_1$ is the inclusion $\underline\Ec(\pf^n) \to \underline\Ec$. \end{enumerate} \end{remark}